Gunners’ Day: September 28

 Future of the Regiment of Artillery

-The Regiment of Artillery is poised for further modernisation with ongoing projects to enhance its firepower and accuracy.
+The Regiment of Artillery is poised for further modernization with ongoing projects to enhance its firepower and accuracy.
 By 2040, all medium artillery regiments will be converted to 155mm standard as part of the “Field Artillery Rationalisation Plan” (FARP), cleared in 1999.

 Systems such as the advanced towed artillery gun system (ATAGS), being developed indigenously, aim to make India self-reliant in artillery capabilities.
 The regiment is also integrating advanced technologies such as drones and smart munitions, which will revolutionise its operational capacity in future conflicts.